bubbleboy14/ctcomp/README.md

     		"Drivers": "Can you help transport people and things?
 Click the 'join drivers' button to volunteer.
 Does someone or something need to get somewhere somehow?
 Click 'Requests' on the right to request a driver.", "Resources": "Build resource maps.",
-    		"Responsibilities": "Task management, including scheduling of and volunteering for pod-related activities.", "Commitments": "Register a weekly commitment.",
+    		"Responsibilities": "Task management, including scheduling of and volunteering for pod-related activities.", "Adjustments": "Democratically adjust compensation multipliers.
+Please consider difficulty and unpleasantness, as well as positive impact.", "Commitments": "Register a weekly commitment.",
     		"Services": "Record a one-off service.",
     		"Requests": "Include and exclude pod members.
 Schedule conversations.
 Update your pod's blurb.",